 Celebrating Traditions.
 Nurturing Faith.
 Pursuing Excellence.

-and the Texas Education Agency (TEA) and approved by the Commissioner of Education.
+St. James Episcopal School was accredited for the first time in 1990 by the Southwestern Association of Episcopal Schools (SAES), an accrediting agency recognized by the National Association of Independent Schools (NAIS) and the Texas Education Agency (TEA) and approved by the Commissioner of Education.
 The accreditation process provided the school with a more clearly stated educational direction.
 St. James became the place in Del Rio where students are enlightened through chapel services and where students are challenged academically.

 Under the supervision of the Vestry and School Board of Trustees, the Claudia Abbey Ball Endowment, for St. James Episcopal School, was established in 2000 for the exclusive purpose of enhancing teacher salaries at St. James Episcopal School.